 Yukon Gold Potatoes

+Adjust rack to middle position and preheat oven to 450 degrees.
 Wash and dry all produce.
-Adjust rack to middle position and preheat oven to 450 degrees.
+Cut potatoes into ½-inch-thick wedges.
 Halve, peel, and thinly slice onion.
-Mince a few slices until you have 2 TBSP.
-Zest ½ tsp zest from lime, then cut into quarters.
-Grate 1 clove garlic (we sent more).
-Split buns in half.
-Cut potatoes into ½-inch-thick wedges.
+Mince a few slices until you have 2 TBSP (4 TBSP for 4 servings).
+Zest and quarter lime.
+Grate 1 clove garlic (2 cloves for 4).
+Halve buns.

-Toss potatoes on a baking sheet with a large drizzle of olive oil, half the paprika, and a large pinch of salt and pepper.
-Roast in oven until tender and browned, about 20 minutes.
+Toss potatoes on a baking sheet with a large drizzle of olive oil, half the paprika, and a big pinch of salt and pepper.
+Roast until browned and tender, 20-25 minutes.

-Meanwhile, melt 2 TBSP butter in a medium pan over medium heat.
-Add sliced onion, ¼ tsp sugar, and a pinch of salt.
-Cook, tossing occasionally, until softened and beginning to brown, 10-15 minutes.
+Meanwhile, melt 2 TBSP butter (3 TBSP for 4 servings) in a medium pan over medium heat.
+Add sliced onion, ¼ tsp sugar (½ tsp for 4), and salt.
+Cook, stirring, until browned and softened, 10-15 minutes.
 (TIP: Lower heat and add a splash of water if onion starts to burn.)
-Stir in sriracha (to taste) and a squeeze of lime juice.
-Remove pan from heat.
+Stir in a squeeze of lime juice and sriracha to taste.

-Spread as much of the sauce as you like onto bottom halves of buns, then fill buns with patties and onion.
+Spread as much sauce as you like onto bottom buns, then fill with patties and sriracha onion.
 Divide burgers and potatoes between plates.
-Serve with any remaining sauce on the side for dipping.
+Serve with any remaining sauce and lime wedges on the side.